 [Insert red flag and warning buzzer here.]

 Before recommending a website makeover, your consultant needs to review your strategy and your current programs.
-I’m a great believer of fixing things only when they’re broken and building new things only when you have (a) a realistic objective and (b) a reason to believe the new site will move you towards your objective.
+I’m a great believer in fixing things only when they’re broken.
+I believe in building new things only when you have (a) a realistic objective and (b) a reason to believe the new site will move you towards your objective.

-When I work with clients as a consultant or coach, we don’t discuss websites right away, especially if my client is starting a new business or a new business direction.
+When I work with clients as a consultant, we don’t discuss websites right away, especially if my client is starting a new business or pivoting in a new business direction.
 It’s easy to start with the website but painful to make changes as the business plan and strategy evolve.

 You’re getting *good* clients and you enjoy working with them.
 But every so often someone says, “You know, your website is awful.
 You really should fix it.”